-Aspirational Statement #2
+Aspirational Statement #2 To be known as a trusted provider of safe, dignified, and desirable homes and environments that enrich and add value to the community.

-To be known as a trusted provider of safe, dignified, and desirable homes and environments that enrich and add value to the community.
-Aspirational Statement #3 utilize partnerships that provide opportunities and create a meaningful difference in the lives of the families that we serve, maximizing our resources by mobilizing the talents of our community partners.
+Aspirational Statement #3 To pursue continued financial stability, monitoring, and accountability as stewards of limited funding.

-To pursue continued financial stability, monitoring, and accountability as stewards of limited funding.
 Aspirational Statement #4 To utilize research and technology to drive innovative programming and operational processes which allow us to be more responsive and result in the advancement of the families we serve.

-Aspirational Statement #5 To create, build and
+Aspirational Statement #5